 - Wash Off Area.
 After using the castor oil pack, cleanse the skin using a washcloth and organic soap.
 Washing the area helps clear acidic toxins that have been drawn out of the body during the treatment and helps prevent reabsorbing these toxins.

 An alternative method is to apply the castor oil pack without heat, using a towel wrapped around the body, with safety pins to hold it in place.
 This can be left on for several hours, overnight, or for an entire 24-hour period.

+Frequency of Castor Oil Packs.
+In general, the castor oil packs are recommended 2 times per week, for 1⁄2 to 1.5 hours per session.
 Or as needed for PMS or menstrual cramps.
-At first, it may work better to skip a day between use of each pack, rather than using them on consecutive days.
+At first, it may work better to skip a day between the use of each pack, rather than using them on consecutive days.

-without side effects.
+The use of castor oil packs should always be gentle, without side effects.
 Cleansing reactions, such as a rash, are rare.
 If they occur, it usually indicates that the body’s ability to eliminate toxins is not sufficient yet.
 It may be necessary to temporarily decrease the frequency or length of time of using the packs.
 The most common cleansing reaction is a rash that may occur at the site of the pack.
 If this occurs, it is typically noticed during the first few applications of the pack.

-Many people continue to use castor oil packs periodically throughout their lives to help boost the immune system, to keep the lymphatic circulation clear, to assist in proper eliminations, and to always feel their best.
+Castor oil packs cannot be used too much.
+Many people continue to use castor oil packs periodically throughout their lives to help boost the immune system, to keep the lymphatic circulation clear, and to assist in proper eliminations.